 Undervalue service and time

 Pet sitter’s who do not charge enough for services later become resentful and burn out.
 When a pet sitter undervalues their service and time, the quality of care or time provided often suffers.
-This is because the pet sitter over schedules to compensate or is frustrated for making so little for their time, they cut the timed visits short.
+In an effort to compensate, the frustrated pet sitter may over book services or cut timed visits short.
 Some pet sitters do not consider expenses and travel time when they price their services.
 This results in very little profit to the pet sitter.
 When pet sitters undervalue their service and time, they will start to cut corners or call it quits.

 Not around very long